What is Veterinary Medical Manipulation/Chiropractic?

 • Lick granulomas

-How is Veterinary Medical Manipulation performed?
+How is Veterinary Chiropractic performed?

 Veterinarians use their hands to identify areas of restriction and, once identified, a precise thrust on the immobile anatomical structures is applied (with care taken to remain within the normal range of motion of the joint).
 This treatment can restore normal motion of the vertebra thus removing neurological blockages.
 When the nerves can efficiently communicate with all the structures in your animals’ bodies, they will begin to heal.
 Pain diminishes and mobility is restored, allowing the body to perform at its optimum potential.
 Animals accept this treatment well and resolution of the restriction often results in immediate relief from pain.
 Most animals enjoy their treatment.

-What conditions does VMM treat?
+What conditions does Chiropractic treat?

-VMM is very helpful in geriatric animals – to maintain function and mobility, thus improving their quality of life.
-This therapy is also not limited to an injured or sick pet; healthy and athletic animals are ideal candidates for VMM examination and care as well.
+Veterinary chiropractic is very helpful in geriatric animals – to maintain function and mobility, thus improving their quality of life.
+This therapy is also not limited to an injured or sick pet; healthy and athletic animals are ideal candidates for chiropractic examination and care as well.
 Working dogs that do sheepherding, agility and flyball or other similar activities can benefit from manipulation to keep them in the best possible condition for the rigorous demands placed on their bodies.
 Maintaining proper structural alignment promotes optimal function of the muscles, nerves and tissues supporting the joints, resulting in improved flexibility, increased agility, endurance, and overall performance.
 The broader benefits include superior immune function, healthier metabolism and a vibrant nervous system, facilitating your animal’s natural ability to heal.